ibm-cloud-docs/AnalyticsEngine/hadoop-mapreduce-jobs.md

 yarn jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-mapreduce-examples.jar wordcount cos://mybucket.myprodservice/input cos://mybucket.myprodservice/wordcount/output
 ```

-**Note**: For more information on configuring the cluster to work with S3 object stores, see [Configuring clusters to work with IBM COS S3 object stores](./configure-COS-S3-object-storage.html).
+For more information on configuring the cluster to work with S3 object stores, see [Configuring clusters to work with IBM COS S3 object stores](./configure-COS-S3-object-storage.html).

 ## Learn more